webability-go/xamboo-master/README.md

 Edit the master/config.json file to adapt the listeners and hosts to your IPs and domain.
 Link the master/config.json to your main system config.json adding it in the "include":[] section

+Adds the compilation of the master app to your compilation process.

+...
+go build --buildmode=plugin -o ./master/app/app.so master/app/*.go
+...

 Compile and restart your xamboo.

-Enter in the master site to configure your access credentials.
+Enter in the master web site to configure your access credentials.

+The admin credentials are created as default with system / manager when the 'user' xmodule is installed.
+Change them inmediatly.

 TO DO